Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 # Introduction to R

 R is a free, open source programming language and statistical software environment that is used extensively in bioinformatics.
-Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications an exist, representing one of R's core strengths.
+Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications exist, representing one of R's core strengths.

 R is also a very powerful way to create high quality graphics, using both functionality in base R as well as graphics specific packages, such as [ggplot2](https://ggplot2.tidyverse.org/).
 These packages provide a high level of user control, meaning almost all plotting features can be controlled.
 Importantly, numerous R packages provide functionality for generating bioinformatics specific visualizations.